romanhaa/Cerebro/README.md

 This is the standalone version of [Cerebro](https://github.com/romanhaa/cerebroApp), **ce**ll **re**port **bro**wser, (currently available for macOS and Windows) which allows users to **interactively** visualize various parts of single cell transcriptomics data without requiring bioinformatic expertise.

-The core is an [Shiny](https://shiny.rstudio.com/) application which is bottled into a standalone app using [Electron](https://electronjs.org/).
+The core is the [cerebroApp](https://github.com/romanhaa/cerebroApp) [Shiny](https://shiny.rstudio.com/) application which is bottled into a standalone app using [Electron](https://electronjs.org/).
-Therefore, it can also be run on web servers and Linux machines, requiring only R and a set of R packages.
+Therefore, it can also be run on web servers and Linux machines, requiring only R and a set of dependencies.

 Input data needs to be prepared using the [cerebroPrepare](https://github.com/romanhaa/cerebroPrepare) R package which was built specifically for this purpose.
 It offers functionality to export a [Seurat](https://satijalab.org/seurat/) object (both v2 and v3 are supported) to the correct format in a single step.